-Naming your food truck is one of the most important things you will do….Check out these 18 tips for doing it right.
+Naming your food truck is one of the most important things you will do…Get it right with these 17 tips

-When starting a food truck business there will be a hundred things to think about, from what type of food to sell to what licenses and insurances are needed to trade legally.
+When starting a food truck business there will be a hundred things to think about, from what type of food to sell to what licenses and insurance are needed to trade legally.

-To name your name truck there are a few steadfast rules, such as having a name that makes it clear what food you sell, checking the business is not trademarked and having a food truck name that is memorable and easy to pronounce.
+But before doing so there are a few steadfast rules, such as having a name that makes it clear what food you sell, checking the business is not trademarked, and having a food truck name that is memorable and easy to pronounce.

-However, there are a few more very important things to consider when naming your food truck that I will go into more depth in this article.
+There are also a few more very important things to consider when naming your food truck that will help to attract more customers.

 1. Be clear about what food you sell